apache/flink/docs/concepts/stateful-stream-processing.md

 {% info Note %} For this mechanism to realize its full guarantees, the data stream source (such as message queue or broker) needs to be able to rewind the stream to a defined recent point.
-[Apache Kafka](http://kafka.apache.org) has this ability and Flink's connector to Kafka exploits this ability.
+[Apache Kafka](http://kafka.apache.org) has this ability and Flink's connector to Kafka exploits this.
 See [Fault Tolerance Guarantees of Data Sources and Sinks]({{ site.baseurl }}{% link dev/connectors/guarantees.md %}) for more information about the guarantees provided by Flink's connectors.

 {% info Note %} Because Flink's checkpoints are realized through distributed snapshots, we use the words *snapshot* and *checkpoint* interchangeably.
+Often we also use the term *snapshot* to mean either *checkpoint* or *savepoint*.

 ### Checkpointing